Loving Yourself While Losing Weight

-Why self-love matters in weight loss
+Why self-compassion matters in weight loss

-Focus on what your body can do
+Notice what your body can do

 Keep reminding yourself that your body is precious—it carries you through life, helps you care for others, enables you to do meaningful work, and lets you enjoy walks, sunshine, and fun with friends.
 Your body is a miracle and should be treated as such.